Career / Career Progression

 What are Cloud Technologies?

-To understand cloud technology, you first have to understand servers.
-A server is a computer that provides resources, data, services, or programs to other computers.
 Traditionally, every network needed its own physical servers – one or more high-powered computers that processed requests and managed traffic, making it possible for users to access the network.
 The bigger the network, the bigger the servers needed to be, and the more staff needed to maintain them.

 The core concept of cloud technologies is simple: rather than operate, manage, and maintain your own server, you instead rent part of someone else's server.
 Thanks to technological advances, companies can own a very large, powerful server and virtually subdivide it into smaller servers that behave like standalone entities.
-That's what the cloud is: any technology that uses remote servers, accessed via the internet, to store, manage, and process data and applications.

 Many different types of cloud technology offer flexibility, enable remote work, improve collaboration, and provide access to data and tools anywhere a user has internet access.
-Since companies no longer have to maintain their own on-premises servers, infrastructure, and maintenance costs go way down.
+Since companies no longer have to maintain their own on-premises servers, infrastructure and maintenance costs go way down.

 In addition, cloud technologies scale very easily, so companies only pay for the resources they need.
 Because server resources are consolidated, tons of features and options that would normally be a luxury are readily available.